 The peninsula consists of an 800 kilometres (500 mile) long mountain chain, the highest peaks rising to approximately 2,800 metres (9,186 feet), and numerous off-lying islands.
 The Peninsula offers the most dramatic scenery and biggest variety of wildlife in Antarctica.
 Visitors are easily overcome by sensory overload by the huge amount of ice-bergs.

-Wildlife highlights include: Humpback, Minke and Fin whales, Crabeater, Weddell & Leopard Seals, Gentoo & Chinstrap penguins
+Highlights include: South Sheltand Island, Deception Island, Vernadsky station and Rugged Mountains.
+Wildlife sightings can include: Humpback, Minke and Fin whales, Crabeater, Weddell & Leopard Seals, Gentoo & Chinstrap penguins.

 Reduction for Triple & Quadruple cabins